 Natural gas and propane furnaces produce small amounts of water as they heat.
 Some of this is blown out as exhaust steam, but the rest drains from the power exhaust manifold to a drip pan that is often shared with the air conditioner.
 If the drainage tube clogs, water could fill the manifold and the flame sensor would shut the system down.
 Keep the drainage tube clear by detaching it from the manifold and blowing compressed air through the tube and drain pipe.
 You can also pour a cup of white vinegar through the drainage tube and pipe to help prevent a filmy buildup.

 Once the power has been shut off and the furnace doors removed, begin your furnace maintenance by giving the furnace wires a slight pull to ensure they are tight and properly fitted.

 Dust, dirt, and debris can cause a furnace to work sub-optimally or, in some cases, not at all.
 To ward against this, use a soft-tipped paint brush applied gently against the inner components of the furnace.
 This practice will loosen dust and debris without damaging the furnace's interior.
 Once the brushing is complete, remove the material with a portable vacuum.

-A dirty flame sensor will stop the furnace from working all together, so clean this part at least once a year.
+A dirty flame sensor in a gas furnace will stop the unit from working all together, so clean this part at least once a year.
 Unscrew the sensor from the furnace and then, holding it at the bottom, clean the sensor with an emery cloth.
-Once the sensor is clean, it can be replaced and the door reinstalled.
+Once the sensor is clean, it can be replaced, and the door reinstalled.

-In addition to the filter, you should keep the area around the furnace is kept clean and free of obstructions.
-This allows the furnace to run properly and avoid potential damage to the unit or its performance.
+In addition to the filter, you should keep the area around the furnace clean and free of obstructions, especially combustible materials.
+This allows the furnace to run properly and avoid potential damage to the unit, its performance or your home.